keithZmudzinski/EHR_Parser/README.md

         * 'drug'
         * 'prescription'
         * 'disorder'

-Returns a JSON object
+    NOTE: Content type should be in JSON format, e.g. if using the `requests` library for python:<br>
+    `resp = requests.post('http://localhost:8020/ehrp/extract', json={'text': text, 'types':type})`

+Both GET and POST requests return JSON objects.

 ## Error response codes
-* 400: Malformed url, check your base url to see if it conforms to one of the two above.
+* 400: Malformed url; check your base url to see if it conforms to one of the two above.
+* 422: Raised if optional parameter has unknown value; check the value(s) you are using for `type` or `types`, make sure it is one of the allowable types listed above.